 Description

-The rolls of honour are inscribed on the north and south faces.
-The names are listed by the year of death (which continue to 1920), then alphabetically by surname with rank and regiment.
-The east face is inscribed with the dates 1939 – 1945 and 10 names listed alphabetically by surname without ranks or units.
+On the west face of the pedestal, it is inscribed: "WITTON GILBERT WAR MEMORIAL ROLL OF HONOUR OF LOCAL HEROES WHO DIED FOR THEIR KING AND COUNTRY DURING THE GREAT WAR FOR RIGHTEOUSNESS LORD GRANT THEM EVERLASTING PEACE."
+The rolls of honour are inscribed on the north and south faces, listing names by the year of death (continuing to 1920) and then alphabetically by surname, along with rank and regiment.
+The east face is inscribed with the dates 1939 – 1945 and includes 10 names listed alphabetically by surname without ranks or units.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.